SharmaRakeshPFE/Handling-JSON-Data-in-Azure-Fabric-Warehouse/README.md

 - ✅ UNNEST(array) → OPENJSON(json, '$.array')
 - ✅ Nested UNNEST → chained OPENJSON
 - ✅ TRANSFORM / REDUCE → relationalize → aggregate

+## Disclaimer

+This repository is intended **for testing, learning, and demonstration purposes only**.

+- The scripts and examples in this repository are **not production‑ready** and should be used as **reference implementations**.
+- Microsoft Fabric, including **Fabric Warehouse JSON support**, is an actively evolving platform.
+- **New JSON functions, enhancements, or alternative approaches may become available** in Azure Fabric over time.
+- Some patterns demonstrated here may be simplified, optimized, or replaced by native features in future Fabric releases.
+- Always refer to the **official Microsoft Fabric documentation** for the latest supported features, data types, and best practices before implementing in production environments.

+Use this repository to understand concepts, migration patterns (e.g., Athena → Fabric), and recommended design approaches—but **validate all implementations against current Fabric capabilities**.